spxuw/ODR/README.md

 result <- simulated_annealing_combined(demo_asa24_simulated, candidate = 1, niter = 20, diet_score = "HEI2015") <br>

-Original and recommended diet is: "result$meal".
+Original and recommended diet are encoded in: "result$meal".
 The diet score during iteration is: "result$iterated_score".
 </pre>
 **Custom Diet Scores:** Users can optimize other diet scores by supplying their own dietary data and modifying the scoring function within the dietaryindex package accordingly.